First steps with Nix

 ❯

-From here, you can verify that both the programs are indeed in $PATH as indicated by the “bin” directory in their respective store paths:
+From here, you can verify that both the programs are indeed in $PATH.
+But where do they live?

 ❯ which cowsay